UC-Davis-molecular-computing/scadnano/CONTRIBUTING.md

 ### Cloning

-The first step is creating your own clone.
+The first step is cloning the repository so you have it available locally.

 ```
 git clone https://github.com/UC-Davis-molecular-computing/scadnano.git